bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

-Unlocks a vehicle by firing the `unlock` input.
+Unlocks the entity if it is a vehicle by firing the `unlock` input.
+Does nothing for non-vehicles.

 **Parameters**